marcov/pkm/docs/PKM/Investing Tips.md

 ## #Ben_Felix
 > In many cases, Renting is a better option than owning, both financially and from the perspective of well being

+> If you are excited about an investment, it's probably not a good investment.
+Collective excitement drives price higher.

 ## #Morgan_Housel
 > The key to a lot of investing [[Success]] is to be motivated by opportunity while immune to FOMO